DrMahdiRezaei/DeepSOCIAL/README.md

 ____________________________________
 ### Calibration Details:

-If you need more information about the calibration procedure please visit the following link
+If you need more information about the calibration procedure please visit the following link:

 https://github.com/DrMahdiRezaei/Birds-Eye-View-Calibration